Whitenose pigfish

 The whitenose pigfish (Perryena leucometopon) is a species of marine ray-finned fish belonging to the family Congiopodidae, the horsefishes or pigfishes.
 It is endemic to the waters off southern and western Australia.
 It is the only species in the monotypic genus Perryena and the classification of that genus in the family Congiopodidae is not universally agreed upon.

 Taxonomy

 The whitenose pigfish was first formally described in 1922 as Congiopodus leucometopon by the British-born Australian zoologist, ichthyologist, herpetologist, and ornithologist Edgar Ravenswood Waite with the type locality given as the beach at Glenelg on Gulf St Vincent in South Australia.
 In 1940 Gilbert Percy Whitley reclassified this species in the monotypic genus Perryena.
 A recent study placed the whitenose pigfish into an expanded stonefish clade, the Synanceiidae, because all of these fish have a lachrymal sabre that can project a switch-blade-like mechanism out from underneath their eye.
 Other classify it within the monogeneric family Perryenidae but the 5th edition of Fishes of the World retains this taxon within the family Congiopodidae.
+However, Eschmeyer's Catalog of Fishes (2025) treats it as a member of Synanceiidae.